 What will students study?

-Students learn the basics of music theory including reading pitch and rhythm notation, and develop their performance and composition skills through various music topics, including folk music, musicals, samba, film music and working as part of a band.
+Students learn the basics of music theory including reading pitch and rhythm notation, and develop their performance and composition skills through various music topics, including song writing, African drumming, Music Technology and working as part of a band.
 Students are encouraged to develop their confidence and creativity through all their work.

 Students can choose to study GCSE Music, for which we follow the Eduqas syllabus.

 Students study a wide variety of musical styles through performance and composition, and learn to analyse music using musical language.
 Students receive 50% off the price of instrumental/vocal tuition if they take GCSE Music, and do not need to have studied an instrument before to do well.

 Students can choose to study A Level Music (Eduqas) and/or Music Technology (Edexcel).
 These two courses are very different and offer diverse insights into music.

 In Music A Level students study Western traditional music, through studying the development of the symphony from 1650 to 1800, Expressionism and 20th century music, musical theatre across various composers and decades and popular music genres.
 Students have to present two to three compositions in various styles and perform between six to twelve minutes to a visiting examiner on the instrument/voice of their choice, as well as complete a listening and theory exam based on some seen and some unseen music.
 This course develops further the skills learnt at GCSE and builds towards possible study of Music at University.

 How can I support my child in this subject?